• LOGIN

 select count(*) from WF_NOTIFICATION_ATTRIBUTES;

-The above Workflow tables contain data which is used for Workflow background processing.
+The above Workflow tables contain data that is used for Workflow background processing.
 If these tables grow too large the Workflow performance level becomes slower.
-You should be purging these tables should be purged on a regular basis.
+You should be purging these tables should be purged regularly.

 Q. What Are The APIs Provided For Purging Workflow Data?